coverbeck/dcc-ops/README.md

     * all TCP <- the elastic IP of the VM (Make sure you add /32 to the Elastic IP)
     * all TCP <- the security group itself

-### Setup for Consonance

-See the Consonance [README](consonance/README.md) for details.
-Consonance assumes you have an SSH key created and uploaded to a location on your host VM.
-Other than that, there are no additional pre-setup tasks.

 #### Adding private SSH key to your VM

 Add your private ssh key under `~/.ssh/<your_key>.pem`, this is typically the same key that you use to SSH to your host VM, regardless it needs to be a key created on the AWS console so Amazon is aware of it.
 Then do `chmod 400 ~/.ssh/<your_key>.pem` so your key is not publicly viewable.